Cinderella: Aschenputtel, by the Brothers Grimm

 Another well-known version was recorded by the German brothers Jacob and Wilhelm Grimm in the 19th century.
-The tale is called "Aschenputtel" or "Ashputtle" or "Ashputtel" ["The Little Ash Girl"] (or "Cinderella" in English translations).
-This version is much more violent than that of Charles Perrault and Disney, in that Cinderella's father has not died and the two stepsisters mutilate their feet to fit in the golden slipper.
-There is no fairy godmother in this version of the Brothers Grimm, but rather help comes from a wishing tree, which the heroine had planted on her deceased mother's grave, when she recites a certain chant.
+The tale is called "Aschenputtel" or "Ashputtle" or "Ashputtel" or "Cinderella" in English translations.
+This version is much more violent than that of Charles Perrault and Disney, in that Cinderella's father has not died and the two stepsisters mutilate their own feet to fit in the golden slipper.
+There is no fairy godmother in this version of the Brothers Grimm, but rather help comes from an enchanted tree, which the heroine had planted on her deceased mother's grave.
 In the second edition of their collection (1819), the Brothers Grimm supplemented the original 1812 version with a coda in which the two stepsisters suffer a terrible punishment by the princess Cinderella for their cruelty.
+In the Grimms' adaptation the fairy tale starts with the mother of "Aschenputtel" in deathbed.
+The Brothers Grimm do not tell a rags to riches story, the "Cinderella" fairy tale is a riches to rags to riches story of social mobility, reflecting the Brothers Grimm own experience.
+Following their father's death, the two had worked their way back.

 A fairy tale very similar to the Grimm one, Aschenbrödel, was published by Ludwig Bechstein in 1845 in Deutsches Märchenbuch.